ycoya/laravel-telnet-brute-force/README.md

 The commmand will use these chars to compose the password.

---min option is to set the start length of the password compose.
+--min option is to set the start length of the password to compose.

 --max option is to set the final lenght of the password to compose.